 - Transcribe the music you hear because when you hear a pitch in a musical context, you will know the corresponding solfeggio syllable and hence the position of the note on the staff.

 - Improvise or write your own music because when you imagine music in your head you will know what the syllables and therefore which notes to play or write down.

 - Sight-sing new music from written notation because when you see the notes on the staff you will know the corresponding syllables and therefore what pitches to sing.

 Fortunately, there is an established way to gain this instinct for the syllables.
 It is used in conservatoires and music schools around the world and called “Spoken and sung solfeggio”.
 It was developed by the great Italian pedagogue Ettore Pozzoli.

 Ettore Pozzoli was born in Seregno, in the north of Italy, in 1873.
 Apart from having a prolific career as pianist (one of the oldest and most prestigious music contests held his name in fact, the “International Ettore Pozzoli Piano Competition”), Pozzoli dedicated most of his life to develop innovative approaches to the learning of harmony, piano performance, music theory and sight-singing.
 Some of his books quickly gained critical acclaim and started to be distributed by Casa Ricordi, in Milan, making his methods and techniques widely available throughout the world.

 Pozzoli’s most famous contribution to music pedagogy, the book Spoken and Sung Solfeggio proved to consistently help students to internalize the syllables of each note, which made it popular among music schools around the globe as a way to gain proficiency in sight-singing.
-Throughout the 20th Century become an established practice for conservatoires influenced in the Italian way to see music education, and since the 21st Century this method has been periodically updated, upgraded and re-edited.
+Throughout the 20th Century, his music education methods became established practice for conservatoires influenced in the Italian way.
+Pozzoli’s method continues to be periodically updated, upgraded and re-edited.